 Niacin (a combination of nicotinic acid and nicotinamide), a B vitamin (vitamin B3), is a pharmacotherapeutic agent that has been used since 1955, making it the oldest, pleiotropic hypolipidemic agent.
-The vitamin plays a role in both neuroprotection and neuronal death, giving it utmost importance in the proper functioning of the central nervous system (CNS), neuronal development, and function.
+The vitamin plays a role in both neuroprotection and neuronal death, giving it the utmost importance in the proper functioning of the central nervous system (CNS), neuronal development, and function.

-Niacin has seen extensive use, alone or in combination, with statin medications (hydroxymethyl glutaryl coenzyme A reductase inhibitors) in the reducing of total cholesterol, triglycerides, low-density lipoprotein (LDL) cholesterol, very low-density lipoprotein (VLDL), and lipoprotein levels.
+Niacin has seen extensive use, alone or in combination, with statin medications (hydroxymethyl glutaryl coenzyme A reductase inhibitors) in the reduction of total cholesterol, triglycerides, low-density lipoprotein (LDL) cholesterol, very-low-density lipoprotein (VLDL), and lipoprotein levels.
 Moreover, niacin is the most potent agent used to increase plasma high-density lipoprotein (HDL) cholesterol.
 In patients with diabetes mellitus or mixed dyslipidemia, niacin has demonstrated in clinical trials that it can counterbalance cardiovascular risk in this patient population, hence decreasing cardiovascular morbidity and mortality, especially when used in combination with statin drugs.

 Niacin, after undergoing biochemical reactions in the mitochondria with nicotinamide, and tryptophan forms nicotinamide adenine dinucleotide (NAD) and NAD phosphate (NADP).
-NAD and NADP are the active forms of niacin which when reduced to NAD(H) and NADP(H) respectively, participates in catabolic redox reactions, and are cofactors in anabolic redox reactions.
+NAD and NADP are the active forms of niacin which, when reduced to NAD(H) and NADP(H) respectively, participates in catabolic redox reactions and are cofactors in anabolic redox reactions.

-Although niacin has been in use for many years, its useful pleiotropic effects make it a challenge to grasp its mechanism of action fully.
+Although niacin has been in use for many years, its beneficial pleiotropic effects make it a challenge to grasp its mechanism of action fully.
 However, a targeted mechanism of action based on certain effects niacin has in the human body are:

 Niacin is available in two chemical forms.
 As nicotinic acid only, used for hyperlipoproteinemia or peripheral vascular disease.
 Another form is both nicotinic acid and nicotinamide (niacinamide), used for nutritional supplementation or pellagra.
-Oral extended-release tablets come in 250mg, 500mg, 750mg, 1000mg, 3000mg.
+Oral extended-release tablets come in 250 mg, 500 mg, 750mg, 1000 mg, 3000 mg.
 Dosing of 1 to 3 grams/day was found to reduce serum LDL cholesterol and increase serum HDL cholesterol.

 Reverses in insulin resistance induced by lipid overload and rapid reduction of plasma FFA were observed with acute administration of niacin.